PSchmiedmayer/Swift-NIO-LIFX/README.md

 ### Swift Command Line Tool

-On [plattforms that support the Swift Package Manager](https://swift.org/platform-support/) you can use the `swift build`, `swift run` and `swift tests` commands to build, run and test the source code.
+On [plattforms that support the Swift Package Manager](https://swift.org/platform-support/) you can use the `swift build`, `swift run`, and `swift tests` commands to build, run and test the source code.

 ### Visual Studio Code on any operating system

-> ⚠️ Be aware that UDP broadcast currenlty doesn't work in the Docker containers.
-If you want to test the device discovery you need to run a docker container using the host network or directly run the code on the target plattform.
+> ⚠️ Be aware that UDP broadcast currently doesn't work in the Docker containers.
+If you want to test the device discovery, you need to run a docker container using the host network or directly run the code on the target platform.

 If you are not using macOS or don't want to use Xcode, you can use [Visual Studio Code](https://code.visualstudio.com) using the [Remote Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) plugin.
 You must install the latest version of [Visual Studio Code](https://code.visualstudio.com), the latest version of the [Remote Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) plugin and [Docker](https://www.docker.com/products/docker-desktop).